 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Heel pain is a common orthopaedic complain.
-Not treated correctly, it can lead to chronic morbidity and disability.
+Core tip: Heel pain is a common orthopaedic complaint.
+If not treated correctly, it can lead to chronic morbidity and disability.
 Plantar fasciitis is diagnosed clinically.
 Advanced imaging is rarely required and used to exclude underlying sinister pathology.
 Osteochondromas of the calcaneum are rare.
 In symptomatic patients, excision can improve outcomes.

 Koh D, Goh Y, Yeo N. Calcaneal osteochondroma masquerading as plantar fasciitis: An approach to plantar heel pain – a case report and literature review.
 World J Orthop 2019; In press